waldrain/waldrain.github.io/pv.md

 This forced me to raise the charging limit voltage to a higher value; I picked 29.6 V for that.

 2021-09-08: One little puzzle solved: my digital voltmeter reports 0.6 V less than the inverter readout, so the observed difference so far between battery minus and BMS minus poles is actually and always has been non-existant.
+So, I am assuming that V<sub style="font-size:75%">B</sub> is the more accurate measurement, and all the others are too high.

+Some success raising the SOC: for the first time, the battery pole voltage is over 26 V in the early morning, before charging starts.